honeyedoasis/pororo-subtitle-rip/README.md

 1. Download pycharm: https://www.jetbrains.com/pycharm/
 2. In pycharm, choose this folder to open as a new project
-3. It will ask you to install requirements, click this
+3. There should be a popup asking you to install requirements, click accept
 4. Run the file by clicking on this bug looking icon to the right of the arrow in the top bar
+5. After running, it will export the .srt to `output/project_name`

 ![run.jpeg](assets%2Fimages%2Frun.jpeg)